deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Acknowledgments

 \section{Acknowledgments}

-This work has been funded in part by the National Science Foundation under grant number 2319011.
-We are also grateful to Russell Goebel for his valuable contributions to and guidance on this project.
+This work has been funded in part by the National Science Foundation under grant number 2319011 \po{and by the National Aeronautics and Space Administration (NASA) through the NASA Carbon Monitoring System (grant number 80NSSC20K0151)}.
+We thank the reviewers for their insightful comments.
+We are also grateful to Russell Goebel for his valuable contributions to this project.

--2\baselineskip plus -1fil \begin{IEEEbiography} [{ }]{Julio Enrique Castrill\'on Cand\'as} received the MS and Ph.D. degrees in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT), Cambridge.
-He is currently faculty in the department of Mathematics and Statistics at Boston University.
+\begin{IEEEbiography} [{ }]{Julio Enrique Castrill\'on Cand\'as} received the MS and Ph.D. degrees in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT), Cambridge.
+He is currently a faculty member in the department of Mathematics and Statistics at Boston University.
 His area of expertise is in Uncertainty Quantification (PDEs, non-linear stochastic networks), large scale computational statistics, functional data analysis and statistical machine learning. \end{IEEEbiography}